Development of a rational route for vehicles. Calculation of logistics costs for transport

 Pipeline

-The data in Table 2 show the leading position of rail transport in the transportation market.
+The data in Table 2 shows the leading position of railway transport in the transportation market.

-The expert assessment of the degree of influence of the factors characterizing competition in the transport market, according to the marketing specialists of the Division, is expedient to be determined using a point scale.
+An expert assessment of the degree of influence of factors characterizing competition in the transport market, in the opinion of the Department’s marketers, should be determined on a point scale.

-The weighted average score obtained in the course of the study makes it possible to assess the degree of influence of competition and to take it into account for further building the company's marketing policy.
+The weighted average score obtained during the research allows us to assess the degree of influence of competition and take it into account for the further development of the company’s marketing policy.

-The calculation of the weighted average competition score is shown in Table 3.
+The calculation of the weighted average competition score is given in Table 3.

 Table 3 - Option for assessing the activities of competitors (in points)